 Ganghestar / Margrétarhof

 Sigurður Vignir Matthíasson, team leader, trains horses in Fákur in Reykjavík with his wife Edda Rún Ragnarsdóttir.
-Sigurður has been in the national team both at world championships and nordic championships.
+Sigurður has been in the national team both at world championships and nordic championships both as a rider and as the team trainer.
 He has been very successful in both breeding shows and competition and has earned several world championships titles, icelandic championships titles, victories at Landsmót and so on.

 Edda Rún Ragnarsdóttir comes from one of the biggest horse family in Iceland and has been riding since she was a young child.
 Her father is the well known Ragnar Hinriksson and grandfather is Hinrik Ragnarsson.
 Edda Rún has gotten fantastic results in gæðingakeppni and has won many icelandic championships titles in children's-, young riders-, and adult class, such as in four gait on Reynir frá Hólshúsum at Íslandsmót in 2005.